ahmedhaies/torrentinim/README.md

 Torrentinim is a self-hosted API-only, low memory footprint, torrent search engine.

+_This is a work in progress as I learn Nim, and build out more features.
+Once I complete the initial set of working features, I'll remove this notice and add screenshots._

 # TODO: Take screenshots of some results.

 ### Goals